 Each year, NYSERDA will determine, in collaboration with DPS Staff, the dollar per MWh charge (LSE BES Rate) owed by each LSE for the next compliance year of the BES program.
-The LSE BES Rate would be used by all LSEs and NYSERDA to determine the monthly payment an LSE would be responsible for making to NYSERDA.
-The LSE BES Rate would be a wholesale rate applied to the wholesale load data NYSERDA receives from the New York Independent System Operator (NYISO).30 The cost component of the LSE BES Rate would be based on the total forecasted cost for NYSERDA to fund the BES program, including any Commission approved administrative adder.
-The load component of the LSE BES REC Rate would be based on statewide forecasted load.
+The LSE BES Rate shall be used by all LSEs and NYSERDA to determine the monthly payment an LSE will be responsible for making to NYSERDA.
+The LSE BES Rate will be a wholesale rate applied to the wholesale load data NYSERDA receives from the New York Independent System Operator (NYISO).
+38 The cost component of the LSE BES Rate will be based on the total forecasted cost for NYSERDA to fund the BES program, including any Commission approved administrative adder.
+The load component of the LSE BES REC Rate will be based on statewide forecasted load.
+39